alfin3/graph-algorithms/README.md

 TODO: options for overalignment to cache line boundaries in time performance-intensive multithreaded settings.

-TODO: remove typedefs from structs (also _t is reserved for POSIX)

 Compilation was completed with gcc 7.5 in a 64-bit environment with and without -m32.
 Vectorization and cache efficiency are being profiled, which may result in implementation changes.

 In each directory with a Makefile, run: